lmfit/lmfit-py/doc/index.rst

  * Parameters can be fixed or floated in the fit.
  * Parameters can be bounded with a minimum and/or maximum value.
- * Parameters can be written as simple mathematical expressions of other Parameters, using the `asteval`_ module (which must be installed separately).
+ * Parameters can be written as simple mathematical expressions of other Parameters, using the `asteval`_ module (which is included with lmfit).
 These values will be re-evaluated at each step in the fit, so that the expression is satisfied.
 This gives a simple but flexible approach to constraining fit variables.

 The main advantage to using Parameters instead of fit variables is that the model function does not have to be rewritten for a change in what is varied or what constraints are placed on the fit.
 The programmer can write a fairly general model, and allow a user of the model to change what is varied and what constraints are placed on the model.

 For the Levenberg-Marquardt algorithm, lmfit also calculates and reports the estimated uncertainties and correlation between fitted variables.